 If you do have database corruption, what do you do?
 As far as Hyland is concerned, there is only ONE option: restore a corrupted database to the last known good (verifiably uncorrupted) backup.
 Do not EVER run a restore or fix process that “allows data loss”, and the minute you find that corruption is detected, CONTACT KEYMARK SUPPORT.

-If you follow the above 3 policies, and take good, regular care of your database, your database will take care of your OnBase system and your users will be able to work quickly and efficiently, while you, the OnBase Administrator, can sleep nights knowing your metadata is safe and sound!
+If you follow the 3 policies above, taking good and regular care of your database, your database will take care of your OnBase system.
+Your users will be able to work quickly and efficiently while you, the OnBase Administrator, can sleep nights knowing your metadata is safe and sound!